New Providence: History

-In February 1776, American Esek Hopkins led a squadron of over seven ships in an effort to raid the British-held island in order to secure supplies and munitions.
+In February 1776, American Esek Hopkins led a squadron of over seven ships to raid the British-held island in order to secure supplies and munitions.
 In an event known as the Battle of Nassau, on March 3 and 4, Hopkins landed the first-ever amphibious assault by American military forces consisting of 250 Marines and sailors.
 Under the covering fire of the Providence and Wasp, the attackers overwhelmed Fort Montague.
 The British retreated to Fort Nassau, but then surrendered to Continental forces.
 The Americans managed to secure 88 cannon and 15 mortars, but most of the much desired gunpowder was evacuated before capture.
 Hopkins spent two weeks loading his ships with the booty before finally returning home.

 The frigate South Carolina, of the South Carolina Navy, arrived at Havana on 12 January 1782.
 At Havana, after negotiations between Alexander Gillon and the Spanish, the South Carolina joined a force of 59 vessels carrying Spanish forces under the overall command of Bernardo de Galvez.
 On 22 April the expedition sailed to capture New Providence.
 By May 6 the whole fleet had reached New Providence and on 8 May the British colony surrendered.
 This was the third capture of New Providence by a foreign force during the American Revolutionary War.

 After the American Revolution, several thousand Loyalists and their slaves emigrated to New Providence and nearby islands, hoping to re-establish plantation agriculture.
-The shallow soils and sparse rainfall doomed this activity to failure, and by the early 19th century the Bahamas had become a nearly vacant archipelago.
+The shallow soils and sparse rainfall doomed this activity to failure, and by the early 19th century The Bahamas had become a nearly vacant archipelago.
 Salt raking continued here and there, wreck gleaning was profitable in Grand Bahama, but New Providence was the only island with any prosperity because of the large British military establishment.
 The fortresses began to crumble and were abandoned by 1850.
 New Providence afterwards had two periods of high economic success: during the American Civil War of 1861–65, when it was a highly popular port for blockade-runners serving the Confederate States of America; and during Prohibition, when it was a smuggling centre for distilled spirits.